 Nothing is ever what meets the eye, and I guess this week was a friendly reminder from the universe to not believe everything you read on the internet ;-).

 NOTE, in an effort to not be full of crap, I want to shine a light on myself and my past: I’ve lied, I’ve cheated, I’ve stolen, I’ve been passive aggressive, and made more mistakes than I can count in my life.
 I’ve said one thing and done another.
-I am not perfect, I am not transcended, but I do try to make an effort that my words align with my emotions and my actions.
+I am not perfect, I am not transcended.
+However, I do try to make an effort that my words align with my emotions and my actions.
 If it doesn’t feel right and I can’t support it with action, I usually (96% of the time) won’t say it or agree to it; and I certainly WON’T promote it.

 Nobody is perfect, my issue is when others go on larger platforms to promote that they are better than instead of taking the opportunity to actually learn the full story and truly help a sista out.